 This could have indicated the presence of a former structure like a wall, which could have separated the altars.
 It’s even stranger that they took it down, which meant now the altars would stand face to face.

-We traveled back to Acerenza to investigate its cathedral, the one we had almost made famous (if only the residents would believe us).
+We traveled back to Acerenza, Lucania to investigate its cathedral, the one we had almost made famous (if only the residents would believe us).

-This cathedral struck me as a castle towering over the village, or better, a church-castle, with double functions.
+This cathedral struck me like a castle towering over the village, or better, a church-castle, with double functions.
 It could have been a fort made to take on a church appearance, used for protection, or for storing valuables.
-Or it could have been used as a church for spiritual reasons and protection, or as a cover up for being a castle.
-At this point many angels are sitting on our shoulders telling us different things.
-There’s a complete hallway shaped into the letter C which wraps around behind the altar, a hallway around 15 ft in width and with a 30 foot ceiling.
+Or it could have been used as a church for spiritual reasons and protection, or as a cover-up for being a castle.
+At this point, many angels are sitting on our shoulders telling us different things.
+There’s a complete hallway shaped into the letter C which wraps around behind the altar, a hallway around 15 ft in width and with a 30-foot ceiling.

-When we came to the grotto of Saint Margaret on our trip to Oppido, I realized that this grotto was a “church-grotto.”
+When we came to the grotto of Saint Margaret on our trip to Oppido, in Lucania I realized that this grotto was a “church-grotto.”

-The entire area of Potenza was strategized into perfect escape routes, fortresses, underground residences and passages, yearning to be tampered with.
-I’d love to expose these, for the beginnings of a marvelous discovery.
+The entire area of Potenza was strategized into perfect escape routes, fortresses, underground residences, and passages, yearning to be tampered with.
+I’d love to expose these, for the beginnings of marvelous discovery.

-The Lucanian people maintain an indifference to these 900 year old frescoes– which give pigment to the neglected caverns.
+The Lucanian people maintain indifference to these 900-year-old frescoes– which give pigment to the neglected caverns.
 Out of ignorance, farmers made use of them for housing pigs and livestock, burning fires inside them for warmth, and ruining vital evidence to a medieval people’s existence during the 12th and 13th centuries.